Carath\'eodory distance-preserving maps between bounded symmetric domains: Parts of the boundary, and tripotents

 To prove the second inequality, we note that if $e$ is a maximal tripotent in $V$, then $\dim V_2(e) = rp -\dim V = rp-\dim D$; see \cite[p.194]{chu_bounded_symmetric_domains_in_banach_spaces}.
 As $V_2(e) = A+\mathrm{i}A_+^\circ$, we have that the dimension of the real vector space $A$ is equal to the dimension of the complex vector space $V_2(e)$.
 By Theorem \ref{thm:busemann_points_of_bsd}, there exists a horofunction $\xi$ with tripotent $e$.
 The part $(\mathcal{P}_\xi,\delta)$ is isometric to the Hilbert metric space $(\Sigma_e,d_H)$ by Theorem \ref{Hilbert}.
 Consider the horofunction $\phi(\xi)$ with tripotent, say $c$, in $V'$.
 Then, $\phi$ induces a distance-preserving map from $(\Sigma_e,d_H)$ into $(\Sigma_c,d_H)$.
 As $\dim \Sigma_e = \dim V_2(e) -1$ and $ \dim \Sigma_c = \dim V_2(c) -1$, it follows from the invariance of domain theorem that $\dim V_2(e)\leq \dim V_2(c)$.
 If $c'$ is a maximal tripotent in $V'$, then $\dim V_2(c)\leq \dim V_2(c')$, and hence

 \end{proof}

 The next lemma will be crucial to studying the equal rank case.

-\begin{lemma} Assume that we have an isometric embedding $\phi \colon D \to D'$ of one bounded symmetric domain in another, such that $\rank D = \rank D'$.
+\begin{lemma} Assume that we have a Carath\'eodory distance-preserving map $\phi \colon D \to D'$ between two finite dimensional bounded symmetric domains, such that $\rank D = \rank D'$.
 Then, the induced map on the set of Busemann points (see Section~\ref{sec:isometric_embeddings}) takes singletons to singletons. \end{lemma}

 \begin{proof} As in the proof of Theorem~\ref{thm:rank_inequality}, the map $\phi$ induces an injective map between the tripotents of $D$ and those of $D'$ that preserves the order.

 Let $e$ be a tripotent of $D$ of rank $s$.
 Then, $e$ is contained in a maximal chain $e_1, \dots, e_r$, and by Lemma~\ref{lem:the_rank_of_a_tripotent_is_its_index_in_every_maximal_chain}, $e = e_s$.
 By Lemma~\ref{lem:sequence_of_tripotents}, the chain $\phi (e_1), \dots, \phi (e_r)$ is also maximal, and hence the rank of $\phi (e)$ is $s$.
 We have shown that $\phi$ preserves the rank of every tripotent.